-The major part of the program for the freshman and sophomore years consists of courses that provide a sound foundation in the humanities, natural and behavioral sciences and mathematics and basic courses in Business.
-The junior and senior years would consist of an intensive study in a selected business area.
-If the student plans to transfer outside the University System, he should contact the appropriate school or guidance officers to see if there are variations in the program that he has in mind.
+This program is designed to prepare students for the first two years of a four year degree in business.
+The major part of this program for the freshman and sophomore years consists of courses that provide a sound foundation in the humanities, natural and behavioral sciences and mathematics as well as the basic courses in business.
+These courses are designed to transfer to a senior college or university.
+The junior and senior years would consist of an intensive study in one of the selected areas of business (some of which are listed below).
+If the student plans to transfer outside the University System of Georgia, he should contact the college or university and obtain a catalog or curriculum guide from the School of Business to see if there are different requirements for that school that can be accommodated in the ABAC curriculum.